-GUIDE TO SIXTH FORM COURSES 2022 - 2024
+GUIDE TO SIXTH FORM COURSES 2023 - 2025

-SUBJECTS
+SUBJECTS :er's Welcome Why Stover School?
+Life as a Sixth Former Meet our Head Boy and Head Girl Personal Development Profile Extended Project Qualification Sports Leaders Certificate of Personal Effectiveness Enrichment Preparing for the Future Examination Results Entry Requirements Sixth Form Destinations Sixth Form Boarding 4 6 8 11 12 14 16 17 18 20 22 22 25 26 Art: Art, Craft and Design Art: Textile Design Art: Photography Biology Business Studies Computer Science Chemistry Drama & Theatre Studies English Literature Economics Environmental Sustainability Geography History Food Science and Nutrition (QCF) Law 28 29 29 30 31 32 33 34 35 36 37 38 39 40 41 Mathematics Further Mathematics Modern Languages English as an Additional Language Music Music Technology Philosophy and Ethics Psychology Physics Physical Education 42 43 44 46 47 48 49 50 51 52

+STOVER SCHOOL

+HEADMASTER'S WELCOME

+MR RICHARD NOTMAN

-Headmaster's Welcome
+Welcome to Stover School.

-Why Stover School? .
-7

-Life as a Sixth Former

-What our Sixth Formers Say 11

-Personal Development Profile .
-12

-Extended Project Sports Leaders 14

-Certificate of Personal Effectiveness 16

-Enrichment .18

-Preparing for the Future 20

-Examination Results 22

-Entry Requirements

-Sixth Form Destinations 25

-Sixth Form Boarding

-5

-Art: Fashion and Textiles 28

-Art: Fine Art

-Biology 30

-Business Studies 31

-Computer Science 32

-Chemistry 33

-Chemistry Drama & Theatre Studies 34

-English Literature 35

-Economics 36

-Geography 37

-HistoryFood Science and Nutrition (QCF) 38

-Food Ścience and Nutrition (QCF) 39

-Mathematics 40

-Further Mathematics 41

-Modern Languages 42

-English as an Additional Language 45

-Music 46

-Philosophy and Ethics 47

-Psychology 48

-Physics 49

-Physical Education 50

-Diploma in Food and Nutrition 52

-Scholarships 54

-STOVER SCHOOL HEADMASTER'S WELCOME MR RICHARD NOTMAN Welcome to Stover School; if this is your first taste of the school, I would encourage you to research extensively, use the school website, visit if possible and generally find as much information as you can about the fantastic provision that we offer for our pupils.
-Our Sixth Form is designed to fully equip our young people with the tools they will require for the next stages of their education and indeed, to give them the skills required to continue to be successful for the rest of their lives.
+Our Sixth Form is designed to fully equip our young people with the tools they will need for the next stages of their education and indeed, to give them the skills required to continue to be successful for the rest of their lives.
 The framework around which this personal growth is built during the two years of Sixth Form study is the Personal Development Plan.
 This encourages pupils to think beyond their studies and create opportunities and commitments through which they will grow as leaders, risk managers, creative thinkers, resilient individuals and responsible global citizens.
 Please read the Personal Development Plan booklet to gain a more complete insight into the benefits it offers our Sixth Form pupils.
 Ultimately we want to enable our pupils to flourish, explore their individuality and develop the passion and skills required to change the world for the better.
 The future is in their hands.